Yum cha

-Yum cha is the Cantonese tradition of brunch involving Chinese tea and dim sum.
-The practice is popular in cantonese-speaking regions, including Guangdong province, Guangxi province, Hong Kong, and Macau.
+Yum cha is the Cantonese tradition of breakfast or brunch involving Chinese tea and dim sum.
+The practice is popular in Cantonese-speaking regions, including Guangdong province, Guangxi province, Hong Kong, and Macau.
 It is also carried out in other regions worldwide where there are overseas Cantonese communities.
 Yum cha generally involves small portions of steamed, pan-fried, or deep-fried dim sum dishes served in bamboo steamers, which are designed to be eaten communally and washed down with hot tea.
 People often go to yum cha in large groups for family gatherings and celebrations.

 Description

 Yum cha (飲茶 (饮茶, yǐn chá, jam2 caa4); lit. "drink tea"), also known as going for dim sum (Cantonese: 食點心), is the Cantonese tradition of brunch involving Chinese tea and dim sum.
 The practice is popular in Cantonese-speaking regions such as Guangdong, Guangxi, Hong Kong, and Macau.
-It is also carried out in other regions worldwide where there are overseas Chinese communities, like Vietnam, Australia and the United States.
+It is also carried out in other regions worldwide where there are overseas Chinese communities, like Vietnam, Australia, Canada, England and the United States.

 Yum cha generally involves small portions of steamed, pan-fried, or deep-fried dim sum dishes served in bamboo steamers, which are designed to be eaten communally and washed down with hot tea.
 Traditionally, the elderly gather to eat dim sum after morning exercises.
 Many have yum cha with family during weekends and holiday gatherings.